Don't Make a Wave Committee: Precursor protest

 While no earthquake nor tsunami followed the test, the opposition grew when the U.S. announced they would detonate a bomb five times more powerful than the first one.
 Among the opposers were Jim Bohlen, a veteran who had served in the U.S. Navy during the bombings of Hiroshima and Nagasaki, and Irving Stowe and Dorothy Stowe, a Quaker couple.
-As members of the Sierra Club they were frustrated in the lack of action by the organization.
+As members of the Sierra Club they were frustrated with the lack of action by the organization.

 Formation

 In October 1969, Bohlen and the Stowes started meeting at a church basement, calling themselves the Don't Make a Wave Committee and planning anti-nuclear protests.
 From Irving Stowe, Bohlen learned a form of passive resistance, "bearing witness", where objectionable activity is protested by mere presence.
 Jim Bohlen's wife Marie came up with the idea to sail to Amchitka, inspired by the anti-nuclear voyages of Albert Bigelow in 1958.
 The idea ended up in the press and was linked to The Sierra Club.
-The Sierra Club did not like this connection and in 1970 Jim and Marie Bohlen, Irving and Dorothy Stowe and Paul Cote, a law student and peace activist established The Don't Make a Wave Committee, working independently of The Sierra Club.
+The Sierra Club did not like this connection and in 1970 Jim and Marie Bohlen, Irving and Dorothy Stowe, and Paul Cote, a law student and peace activist established The Don't Make a Wave Committee, working independently of The Sierra Club.
 Early meetings were held in the Shaughnessy home of Robert and Bobbi Hunter.
-The first office was opened in a back-room of a storefront off Broadway on Cypress, in Kitsilano, Vancouver.
+The first office was opened in a back room of a storefront off Broadway on Cypress, in Kitsilano, Vancouver.
+In 1973 Greenpeace moved into share a second floor office with SPEC at 2007 West 4th Ave.
 An additional member of the committee was cultural geographer Terry A Simmons.